Please read this carefully and completely before submitting.

 This is not a place for partisan politics.
 Period.

-Regarding religion: A Voice for Men accepts no articles that either promote religion, or that are critical of those that choose to follow a religious path in life.
+A Voice for Men does not accept articles that either promote religion, or that are critical of those that choose to follow a religious path in life.
 A Voice for Men is not a platform for a religious message, nor is it a place to gratuitously bash religious people.
-Thoughtful critique of religion, however, is welcome and encouraged.
+Thoughtful critique of religion, especially with regard to the experiences of men is however welcome and encouraged.

 Neither racism nor anti-semitism will be tolerated.

-Send me a submission (no attachments, plain text only please), include whatever name you want placed as the byline for the piece, and let’s add another voice to the choir.
+Send submissions (no attachments, plain text only please), include whatever name you want placed as the byline for the piece, and let’s add another voice to the choir.
 Please be aware that all submissions to that email are considered final, and will not be subject to ongoing edits by authors.